MeteoSwiss/opendata-forecast-data/README.md

 In the static file, the heights of the half levels of the vertical grid are provided in meters above see level.
 In order to associate a value from a data file (for a given parameter) to a height in meters above sea level, follow the steps below:

-- Submit a GET request specifying which model's asset should be downloaded (eg. `ch.meteoschweiz.ogd-forecasting-icon-ch1` for ICON-CH1-EPS).
+1. Submit a GET request specifying the collection you want to retrieve the static files from (e.g., `ch.meteoschweiz.ogd-forecasting-icon-ch1` for ICON-CH1-EPS):
 ```
 curl -X GET https://sys-data.int.bgdi.ch/api/stac/v1/collections/ch.meteoschweiz.ogd-forecasting-icon-ch1/assets
 ```